 Q: Besides a Handicap Index, what do I get for my MGA membership?

-A: Benefits of MGA membership include the ability to enter and play in MGA championships and one-day MGA Play Days, a free subscription to The Met Golfer magazine, the MGA e-Revision Newsletter, and access to special deals and offers available only to MGA members.
+A: Benefits of MGA membership include the ability to enter and play in MGA Championships and one-day MGA Play Days, a free subscription to The Met Golfer magazine and Met Golfer EXTRA, the MGA e-Revision Newsletter, and access to special deals and offers available only to MGA members.
 Many MGA members also take advantage of educational opportunities such as Rules workshops.